telerik/ajax-docs/controls/ziplibrary/functionality/compression-settings.md

 LZMA settings are used for compressing your data using Lempel-Ziv-Markov chain algorithm (LZMA).

->tip You can read more about LZMA[here](http://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm).
+>tip You can read more about LZMA [here](http://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm).
 >